Polish PM faces EU questions over controversial court ruling | DW | 19.10.2021

 Polish Prime Minister Mateusz Morawiecki has said Poland wants to remain part of the EU despite its ongoing dispute with Brussels

-Poland's Prime Minister Mateusz Morawiecki is set to appear at the European Parliament on Tuesday to answer questions over a recent ruling by his country's Constitutional Tribunal on the primacy of EU law.
+Poland's Prime Minister Mateusz Morawiecki appeared at the European Parliament on Tuesday to answer questions over a recent ruling by his country's Constitutional Tribunal on the primacy of EU law.

 The top Polish court ruled on October 7 that parts of the EU treaties are "incompatible" with the country's constitution and that the latter takes precedence.